sudheeshe/RFM_Customer_Segmentation/README.md

 ### Deployment

-- Created a new dataset by combining CustomerID column and mapping the cluster with a meaningful names the data sample is below:
+- Created a new dataset by combining CustomerID column and mapping the cluster with a meaningful names. the data sample is below:

 ![alt text](https://github.com/sudheeshe/RFM_Customer_Segmentation/blob/main/Images_for_readme/df_overview_31.jpg?raw=true)

+- I've used 4 segments names as below:

+> * LOYAL CUSTOMERS
+> * ABOUT TO CHURN
+> * CHURNED CUSTOMER
+> * NEW CUSTOMER

+- By the UI provided the user can input CustomerID and check which segment the customer belongs to

 ##### 🔗 Find the deployment link on Heroku